Newcleo

-newcleo is a nuclear energy company founded in September 2021 to develop MOX fuelled, lead-cooled fast reactors.
-As of the end of 2024, newcleo has raised over €537 million in capital.
+newcleo is a European nuclear energy company developing small modular lead-cooled fast reactors using mixed oxide fuel (MOX).
+Headquartered in Paris and founded in 2021, as of May 2026 newcleo has raised over €780 million in capital.

-Headed by CEO and chairman Stefano Buono, the company is based in France, with further locations in the UK, Italy, Switzerland, Belgium, and Slovakia, employing approximately 1,000 people.
+Headed by CEO and chairman Stefano Buono, the company is based in France, with further locations in Italy, UK, Switzerland, Belgium, and Slovakia, employing approximately 1,000 people.

 History

 In September 2021, Stefano Buono, Luciano Cinotti, and Elisabeth Rizzotti founded newcleo.
 The company acquired Hydromine Nuclear Energy, created in 2013 to design the LFR-AS-200 and LFR-TL-30 reactors, and successfully raised €100 million in capital.
 Six months later, the company entered into a technological partnership with ENEA, an Italian Government research agency, and raised another €300 million.

 During the Choose France summit in May 2023, the company announced plans for up to €3 billion in investments in France by 2030.
 The following month, newcleo was awarded funding as part of the France 2030 call for projects.
 In July, newcleo partnered with Fincantieri and RINA for a feasibility study for naval propulsion.
 In October, the company acquired SRS-Fucina, which specialises in liquid lead systems.
 Additionally, a cooperation and an investment agreement were established with the Tosto Group.
 The following month newcleo participated in the World Nuclear Exhibition (WNE) and entered partnerships with Assystem, Ingérop, and Onet.
 In December, newcleo purchased the Rütschi Group, a nuclear pump manufacturer.
 The company also launched its first experimental facility, known as CAPSULE.

 In January 2024, newcleo signed an agreement with MAIRE for hydrogen and chemicals production.
 The same month, it also secured a contract with Nuclear Transport Solutions (NTS) to support its logistics needs.
 By April, newcleo had submitted its Regulatory Justification in the UK and formed a partnership with CEA, France's Alternative Energies and Atomic Energy Commission.
 The company also launched its second experimental facility, CORE-1.
 In May 2024, it joined the European Industrial Alliance on Small Modular Reactors.
 In August, newcleo had signed a cooperation agreement with Slovak nuclear company VUJE to advance nuclear technology development.
 In September 2024, the company entered into an agreement with Saipem to explore offshore applications. newcleo also relocated its holding headquarters from London to Paris.
 In October, newcleo's lead-cooled fast reactor (LFR) was selected by the European Industrial Alliance on Small Modular Reactors as one of the projects to receive support.
 The company also announced more partnerships, on recycled nuclear fuel.